On this page

 The Scatter plot widget has been added to dashboard widgets.
 It displays the relationship between two metrics by plotting individual data points along an X and Y axis.
 This helps reveal patterns, clusters, correlations, and outliers in the data set.

-Y-axis inversion for the Graph widget
+Y-axis inversion for graph widget

 Graphs in the Graph widget can now be displayed with inverted Y-axis values.
 A new Invert values setting allows you to multiply Y-axis values by −1 without altering the original data.